 - Working products are what the customer bought.

-- Document may be part of that - the Dash-1 says how to flight the aircraft.
+- Documents may be part of that - the Dash-1 says how to fly the aircraft.
 It's just as important as a working aircraft.

 - Customer collaboration over contract negotiation

 - The contract read and understood in the morning brief is the mutual agreement between the planners of the mission, the receivers of the mission, and the deliverers of the mission.

 - When we don't follow those agreed mission goals, there will be disappointment all around

 - Responding to change over following the plan

 - This is the biggest red herring in agile.